Welcome to the Student Experience Office Website

 - Students Union Administration

-- Heads of each Service meet regularly together through the Student Services Group (SSG), chaired by the Head of Student Experience.
+- Heads of each Service meet regularly together through the Student Services Group (SSG), chaired by the Director of Student Experience.
 This group also meets with managers of other services, such as the Library, Student Centre, Mardyke Arena and Campus Accommodation, to ensure connection and synergy across all student services.

 - We place a high value on student feedback, and believe that the highest quality student experiences are created together by students, administrators and faculty.
 The UCC Student Experience survey is conducted every 2 years and we use the data from this survey to inform on-going development of the student experience.